11 Must-See Winnipeg Attractions to Experience This Summer

 10. Royal Canadian Mint

-Located 20 minutes from downtown Winnipeg, the Royal Canadian Mint is a unique attraction with a major international impact, manufacturing coins for more than 75 countries around the globe.
+Located 20 minutes from downtown Winnipeg, the Royal Canadian Mint is a unique attraction with a major international impact, manufacturing coins for more than 80 countries worldwide.

 The best way to learn about the facility is on a 45-minute tour offered regularly throughout the summer and delivered in both English and French.